plexescor/HPR/README.md

 The result goes into `timeLog_PerProject`, a separate time accumulator running in parallel with the normal per-app log.
 The UI has a dedicated Project View showing time broken down by project name for the day.
 Toggle between **Raw View** (unprocessed title substring) and the default parsed view which applies `projectAliases.csv`.

-This works on every supported platform — Hyprland, GNOME, KDE, Cinnamon, niri, and Windows — because each backend already has a window title getter and VS Code puts the project name in the title on all of them.
+This works on every supported platform because each backend already has a window title getter and VS Code puts the project name in the title on all of them.

 ---

 ## App Limits and Goals

-Set a daily time **limit** or daily usage **goal** on any tracked application — directly from the built-in Goals view in the sidebar.
+Set a daily time **limit** or daily usage **goal** on any tracked application directly from the Goals view in the sidebar.

 **Limits** cap an app to a maximum number of minutes per day.
 When usage crosses that threshold:
 1. HPR sends a system notification.
 2. Optionally, HPR can **force-quit the application automatically**.

-**Goals** set a minimum number of minutes you want to spend in an app each day (e.g. 30 minutes in your code editor).
+**Goals** set a minimum number of minutes you want to spend in an app each day.
 HPR tracks progress and notifies you when you hit it.

 **How to configure:**
-1. Click the Goals icon in the sidebar — every tracked app appears in the list automatically.
+1. Click the Goals icon in the sidebar -- every tracked app appears automatically.
-2. Click any app row to expand it inline — a minute input with +/− step buttons appears alongside three actions: **SET LIMIT**, **SET GOAL**, **RESET**.
+2. Click any app row to expand it inline -- a minute input with +/- step buttons appears alongside three actions: **SET LIMIT**, **SET GOAL**, **RESET**.
 3. Done.
 A dedicated background thread (`LimitsManager`) monitors usage continuously.
 No restart required.

 Badges on each row show **remaining time live**.
 Limit rows have a red accent; goal rows have green.